Loading figure…

 “Ricketts supports a total ban of abortion, with no exceptions for rape or incest.”

-Ricketts has opposed federal action to cut emissions, criticizing initiatives like the Clean Power Plan and President Biden's climate agenda, which he has labeled as radical.
+Ricketts has opposed federal action to cut emissions, criticizing initiatives like the Clean Power Plan and President Biden's conservation proposals, which he labels as a 'radical climate agenda.'

-Ricketts has opposed federal action to cut emissions, criticizing initiatives like the Clean Power Plan and President Biden's climate agenda, which he has labeled as radical.
+Ricketts has opposed federal action to cut emissions, criticizing initiatives like the Clean Power Plan and President Biden's conservation proposals, which he labels as a 'radical climate agenda.'

 Ricketts has designated Nebraska as a 'sanctuary state' for the Second Amendment and opposes stricter firearms regulations, attributing mass shootings to mental illness rather than gun access.